Federico-Tremolada/enthesis-fem-model/README.md

 ## Final Remarks

-The integration of stress and energy analysis provides a consistent and physically grounded interpretation of the tendon–bone interface behavior.
+The combined analysis of stress and elastic energy provides a unified and physically consistent interpretation of the tendon–bone interface behavior.

 The results demonstrate that: